 As a matter of fact, one of the first "extension" of CAPs within the traditional telecom value chain was related to VOIP communications services, which was one (or the only) economic triggers in EU for development of Net Neutrality rules in order to avoid the possible throttling/blocking practices by telcos of interpersonal communications VOIP services (i.e., Skype).
-Indeed, IP interpersonal communication services and IAS are in a vertical relationship and upstream discriminations could have been aimed to favour Telcos' own interpersonal communication services (which have been cloudification, virtualization, and softwarization in telecommunications, 2023 - BoR (23) 208.
+Indeed, IP interpersonal communication services and IAS are in a vertical relationship and upstream discriminations could have been aimed to favour Telcos' own interpersonal communication services (which have been always provided).